Alanis Morissette: Acting

-In 2006, Morrisette guest-starred in an episode of Lifetime's Lovespring International as a homeless woman named Lucinda, three episodes of FX's Nip/Tuck, playing a lesbian named Poppy, and the mockumentary-documentary Pittsburgh as herself.
+In 2006, Morrissette guest-starred in an episode of Lifetime's Lovespring International as a homeless woman named Lucinda, three episodes of FX's Nip/Tuck, playing a lesbian named Poppy, and the mockumentary-documentary Pittsburgh as herself.
 Morissette appeared in eight episodes of Weeds, playing Dr. Audra Kitson, a "no-nonsense obstetrician" who treats pregnant main character Nancy Botwin.
 Her first episode aired in July 2009.
 In early 2010, she returned to the stage, performing a one-night engagement in An Oak Tree, an experimental play in Los Angeles.
 The performance was a sell-out.
 In April 2010, Morissette was confirmed to be in the cast of season six of Weeds again portraying Dr. Audra Kitson.

 Morissette also starred in a film adaptation of Philip K. Dick's novel Radio Free Albemuth.
 She plays Sylvia, an ordinary woman in unexpected remission from lymphoma.
 She stated that she is "...a big fan of Philip K. Dick's poetic and expansively imaginative books" and that she "feel[s] blessed to portray Sylvia, and to be part of this story being told in film".
 She appeared as Amanda, a former bandmate of main character Ava Alexander (played by Maya Rudolph), in one episode of NBC's Up All Night on February 16, 2012.
 Rudolph officiated as minister for her wedding with both performing the explicit version of their hit hip hop song "Back It Up (Beep Beep)".
 In 2014, she played the role of Marisa Damia, the lover of architect and designer Eileen Gray, in the film The Price of Desire, directed by Mary McGuckian.
 In 2021, she was featured as a recurring character on adult-animation show The Great North.